Menu

 Screenings to Be Held at SUNY Downstate Sites throughout Brooklyn

 Prostate cancer is the second leading cause of cancer death in American men, but with early detection and treatment the five-year survival rate exceeds 99 percent.
-SUNY Downstate Medical Center's University Hospital of Brooklyn (UHB) is urging men between the ages of 40 and 75 to take advantage of free prostate cancer screenings September 17 to 22 at various UHB sites throughout the borough.
+SUNY Downstate Health Sciences University's University Hospital at Downstate (UHD) is urging men between the ages of 40 and 75 to take advantage of free prostate cancer screenings September 17 to 22 at various UHD sites throughout the borough.

 For more information call 718-270-3739 or 718-270-8846, or the numbers listed below.